When QuickBooks Can't Account for an LA Production Slate

 Exactly what you get

 Accounting where projects are native: live project P&L, automatic royalty splits, multi-entity consolidation, and milestone revenue recognition, so close is fast and the books are the analysis.
-It connects to your ERP (Enterprise Resource Planning) software if you run one, your project management software so costs map to projects, and a business intelligence dashboard so ownership sees margins without an export.
+It connects to your ERP (Enterprise Resource Planning) software if you run one, your project management software so costs map to projects, and a business intelligence (BI) dashboard so ownership sees margins without an export.

 How to choose a developer in Los Angeles